Campaigning at Girlguiding

 - In 2015 girls drew up a list of eight changes that would make a difference to their lives as part of our Girls Matter campaign - addressing everything from media sexism to Sex and Relationships Education.
 During the general election, they lobbied politicians to take action.
 Over 10% of cross-party MPs signed up to back their demands - and over 5,000 members of the public pledged their support.

 - In 2016 girls got involved with [email protected] the Internet to tackle online abuse - one of the top three issues they'd like to see change on.
 Our Advocates spoke at the launch of the campaign at the Houses of Parliament and the [email protected] the Internet conference in July 2016.
-Our Advocates also launched their campaign to end sexual harassment in schools – calling for a duty on schools to prevent and tackle the problem, national guidance and compulsory, high quality Sex and Relationships Education.
+Our Advocates also launched their campaign to end sexual harassment in schools – calling for a duty on schools to prevent and tackle the problem, national guidance and compulsory, high-quality Sex and Relationships Education. – the Government responded to their calls in Nov 2016 and created an action plan to address the issue, including updating guidance.

 And this is just the beginning.
 We've got lots of exciting plans in the pipe line, chock full of opportunities for you to speak out.
 Keep an eye on this page for more details coming soon.